cmac2112/Stellar-View/README.md

 # Project Stellar-View

+# up to date code is on production branch, ran into some weird "production only" bugs and did a lot of stupid reverts in my delerious state of no sleep

 ## Summary
 Stellar View brings satellite imagery and tools together to allow for exploring large datasets provided by our lovely NASA folks.